colinaut/alpinejs-plugin-simple-validate/README.md

 * 1.7.2: checks for validity on init, incase values are already set due to browser back button, value, or x-model.
 * 1.7.3: fix for x-validate mods on multiple forms on the same page; date defaults to yyyy-mm-dd format; and code clean up.
 * 1.7.6: fix where it breaks when fields are missing name or id attributes.
 Now it skips these.
+* 1.7.12: normal form reset replaces formData with new empty values

 ## Simple Usage